-Course Title: Genetics, Heredity and Nucleic Acids
+Course Title: Genetics, Heredity and Nucleic Acids Academic year 2022-23

-COURSE DESCRIPTION OUTCOME After successfully completing the course, the students will be able to: CO 1 Understand Mendel's fundamental law of inheritance and solve problems based on Mendelian genetics CO 2 Recall various exceptions Mendel's fundamental law of inheritance and can solve problem based on inheritance.
-CO 3 Construct and analyse Pedigree charts.
-CO 4 Understand the cytological basis for variations, applications of genetics, sex determination, sex linked inheritance, gene expression and regulation.
-CO 5 Analyse the chemical composition of DNA and RNA and give a comparative account of the same.
+COURSE DESCRIPTION OUTCOME After successfully completing the course, the students will be able to: CO 1 Recall various exceptions Mendel's fundamental law of inheritance and can solve problem based on inheritance.
+CO 2 Explain Mendel's fundamental law of inheritance and its applications.
+CO 3 Describe the chemical composition of DNA and RNA and give a comparative account of the same.
+CO 4 Explain the cytological basis for variations, applications of genetics, sex determination, sex linked inheritance, gene expression and regulation.
+CO 5 Construct and analyse Pedigree charts.
 CO 6 Calculate the mitotic index of Alium cepa root tip spread.
+CO 7 Solve problems based on Mendelian genetics